Khasi language: Case marking

 It appears from Roberts (1891) that Khasi has differential object marking, since only some objects are marked accusative.
 Roberts notes that nouns that are definite usually have the accusative and those that are indefinite often do not.

 Rabel (1961) says "the use of ïa is optional in the case of one object.
 In the case of two objects one of them must have ïa preceding....
 If one of the objects is expressed by a pronoun, it must be preceded by ïa."

-Broadly speaking, Khasi marks for eight cases, with the nominative case remaining unmarked, for a total of nine cases.
+Broadly speaking, Khasi have 8 prepositions on NPs to indicate relations between arguments in constituent clauses, with the nominative case remaining unmarked, for a total of nine cases.
+They are fairly pervasive and play an important role in Khasi syntax.

 All case markers can appear with or without the prenominal markers/articles u, ka, i and ki, and are placed before the prenominal markers.

 Passive

 Khasi has a passive, but it involves removing the agent of the sentence without putting the patient in subject position.
 (A type called the 'non-ascensional passive').
 Compare the following active-passive pair (Roberts 1891) where the patient continues to have accusative case and remains in the object position:

 This type of passive is used, even when the passive agent is present in a prepositional phrase: